intelsdi-x/snap-plugin-collector-psutil/README.md

 /intel/psutil/vm/used | memory used, calculated differently depending on the platform and designed for informational purposes only.
 /intel/psutil/vm/used_percent | percent memory used
 /intel/psutil/vm/wired | memory that is marked to always stay in RAM.
 It is never moved to disk

+*Please note that there is no possibility to request specific instance of dynamic disk metric passing it via requested metric in task manifest.
+I collect metrics based on configured mount points

 ### Examples
 This is an example running psutil and writing data to a file.
 It is assumed that you are using the latest Snap binary and plugins.